pierre-rouleau/pel/README.rst

 *Notes*:

-..
-[1] The instructions for installing PEL are located inside `section 2`_ of `PEL manual`_.
+.. [#install] The instructions for installing PEL are located inside `section 2`_ of `PEL manual`_.
               The manual is large and some browser do not always move to the right location.
-..
-[2] The instructions for updating PEL are located inside `section 3`_ of `PEL
+.. [#update]  The instructions for updating PEL are located inside `section 3`_ of `PEL
               manual`_.
 You can also use the `manual's table of contents`_ to move around.
               The manual is large and some browser do not always move to the right location.
-..
-[3] An external package may have dependencies.
+.. [#externp] An external package may have dependencies.
 The dependencies are also
               installed.
 PEL currently provides access to over 190 top-level packages.
 The actual number of packages is larger when counting their dependencies.

-..
-[4] **Quick initialization**: On my 2014 iMac running macOS Mojave in
+.. [#quick] **Quick initialization**: On my 2014 iMac running macOS Mojave in
             terminal mode running Emacs 26.3 I get the following startup time:

             - with 182 packages, benchmark-init reports about 0.4 second startup-time,
             - with 238 packages, benchmark-init reports about 0.6 second
               startup-time, see the `benchmark-init report for it <doc/res/normal-startup-001.png>`_
             - with 238 packages, in **fast startup** operation mode, benchmark-init reports about **0.1 second startup-time**, see the `benchmark-init report for it faster one <doc/res/fast-startup-001.png>`_.

             It's possible to reduce this further by restricting the number of used package.
 This must be done in normal operation mode (as opposition to the fast startup operation mode) by changing the PEL user-options and then running the **M-x pel-cleanup** command.
 Once done, return to fast startup operation mode.

             Use the following commands to switch operation modes and then restart Emacs:

             - ``M-x pel-setup-fast`` (bound to ``<f11> M-S f``)
             - ``M-x pel-setup-normal`` (bound to ``<f11> M-S n``)

             The time reduction of fast startup mode depends on the number of packages that can be bundled by PEL.
 Those that have all their files in the same directory can be bundled.

+.. [#firefox] All `PEL PDF files`_ have a large number of hyperlinks to other
+              PDF files, Emacs manual pages, external packages and articles.
+              Use a browser that is capable of rendering PDF files for the best user experience.
+The `Mozilla Firefox`_ browser does an excellent job at it since its version 78, under all operating system and is highly recommended.

 .. links